 Many would argue 4 days is not nearly enough time to see Yellowstone National Park.
-It is an absolutely massive park, with hundreds of miles of road and millions of acres of wilderness.
-However, I would argue that 4 days in Yellowstone is infinitely better than no days in Yellowstone.
-You can have a baller, once-in-a-lifetime Yellowstone trip in that timeframe!
+It is an absolutely massive National Park, with hundreds of miles of road and millions of acres of wilderness.
+However, I would argue that 4 day Yellowstone itinerary is still infinitely better than a 0 day Yellowstone itinerary!
+You can have an excellent, once-in-a-lifetime Yellowstone trip in that timeframe!

 Day 1: Mammoth Hot Springs to Norris Geyser Basin

 This drive can start at the park’s North entrance, near Gardiner, MT.
 This is a cool spot to enter or exit the park at least once, because you will see the famous Roosevelt Arch.

 Just beyond the North entrance lies Mammoth Hot Springs and the Mammoth visitor center.
 I recommend spending an hour or two here, taking your time to walk around the crazy cool hot springs and seeing the historic visitor center.
 There are no more food options beyond the Mammoth area, so stock up if you haven’t already got your picnic lunch in order.

 If you’re super into waterfalls (who isn’t?!), take a slight detour East to check out Undine Falls and Wraith Falls.
 They aren’t the largest waterfalls in the park by any means, but they’re gorgeous, interesting, and getting a bit off the super popular sites increases your chances for seeing wildlife.
 If you’re too strapped for time, don’t worry about it; there will be more waterfalls down the road!